kubiyabot/helm-charts/charts/kubiya-runner/README.md

 - Integrates with Dagger for container runtime
 - Includes SDK server for tool execution

+### Workflow Engine

+The Workflow Engine is responsible for managing and executing workflows in the Kubiya Runner.
+It provides a scalable, containerized environment for workflow execution and orchestration.

+- Manages workflow execution and orchestration
+- Communicates with the Tool Manager for tool execution
+- Provides workflow status and metrics

 ### Image Updater

 **TBD, (depricated approach)**